sharkymark/coder-hw/README.md

 1. list deployment build information
 1. list health details of the Coder deployment
 1. start or stop a workspace from a list
+1. present clickable URLs for workspaces and templates to open Coder in a browser
 1. quit the app

 When the app starts, it checks that environment variables have been entered and does test API calls to retrieve Coder release, # of users, templates and workspaces.